Wild Words Newsletter

 Get monthly recommendations on all the latest nature writing, heritage and conservation related reads available at Sherlock & Pages

-Thunderclap: A memoir of art and life & sudden death is a remarkable narrative by Laura Cumming that elegantly intertwines the realms of art, personal loss, and the indelible mark left by creativity.
-Shortlisted for the Women’s Prize for Non-Fiction 2024 and celebrated as the Winner of the Writers’ Prize 2024 in Non-Fiction, this memoir captivates from the first page.
+Thunderclap: A memoir of art and life & sudden death by Laura Cumming is an extraordinary exploration of creativity, loss, and the enduring legacy of art.
+This award-winning memoir, shortlisted for the Women’s Prize for Non-Fiction 2024 and honored as the Winner of the Writers’ Prize 2024 in Non-Fiction, captivates readers with its powerful narrative.

-In Thunderclap, Cumming shines a light on the devastating gunpowder explosion in Delft on October 12, 1654, which tragically took the life of talented painter Carel Fabritius at just 32 years old.
-The explosion left behind his breathtaking artwork, The Goldfinch, which serves as a poignant symbol throughout the narrative.
+In Thunderclap, Cumming delves into the tragic gunpowder explosion in Delft on October 12, 1654, which claimed the life of the brilliant painter Carel Fabritius at the tender age of 32.
+The aftermath of this event gifted the world with his breathtaking artwork, The Goldfinch, a poignant symbol that resonates throughout the memoir.

-Set against a backdrop that spans from the 17th-century Dutch Golden Age to contemporary times, this beautifully illustrated memoir not only chronicles Fabritius's life but also weaves in the narrative of Cumming’s own artist father and the influential figures in art history.
-Key features of this work include:
+Spanning from the 17th-century Dutch Golden Age to the present day, this beautifully illustrated memoir intertwines the life of Fabritius with that of Cumming’s own artist father and other significant figures in art history.
+Key features include:

-Described as 'superb' by the Daily Telegraph and bordering on the 'sublime' by the Sunday Times, Thunderclap is a must-read for anyone who appreciates the transformative power of art and the stories that shape our lives.
+Thunderclap is a compelling read for anyone who values the transformative power of art and the stories that mold our existence.

 ISBN: | 9781529922530 |